mine-cetinkaya-rundel/website/content/_index.md

 description: I am a Professor of the Practice and the Director of Undergraduate Studies at the [Department of Statistical Science](https://stat.duke.edu/) and an affiliated faculty in the [Computational Media, Arts, and Cultures](https://cmac.duke.edu/) program at Duke University.
+I am also the Director of the First-Year Experience in Trinity College of Arts & Sciences.
 My work focuses on innovation in statistics and data science pedagogy, with an emphasis on computing, reproducible research, student-centered learning, and open-source education.
 I work on integrating computation into the undergraduate statistics curriculum, using reproducible research methodologies